Samizo-AITL/ai-video-lab/README.md

 This repository exists to:

-- explore how AI-generated video can be **safely integrated** into educational contexts
+- evaluate whether AI-generated video can be **safely integrated** into educational and technical contexts
-- document prompts and workflows that **preserve technical correctness**
+- document prompt patterns and workflows that **do not compromise correctness**
 - explicitly define what *should* and *should not* be animated

-The emphasis is on **risk reduction**, not expressive freedom.
+The emphasis is on **risk identification and reduction**,
+not expressive freedom or creative exploration.

+---

+## Evaluation Outcome

+After hands-on experimentation, the following conclusions were reached:

+- AI-generated video is **not suitable as a core medium** for technical explanation
+- Output variability and tool-driven constraints limit reproducibility
+- Credit-based generation models discourage iterative verification

+As a result, AI video is considered **out-of-scope for primary instructional content**,
+and its use is restricted to optional, non-informational contexts.

 ---